slowernews/hamster-system/README.md

         {inbox} folder where you put new documents until deciding what to do with them.
         {current} folder where you store your current projects.
         {archive} folder where you store your archived projects.

-- project scope: **[ ]**

-        Inside {inbox} folder there aren't permanent folders, just temporary stuff.
-        Inside {current} and {archive} folders there are 2 folders:

-        [personal] folder where you store your personal related projects.
-        [work] folder where you store your work related projects.

 ===
 ####Project folders: